How Many Gallon Septic Tank For 5 Bedrooms? (Solution found)

 You should also clean the effluent filter on a regular basis to protect the system from backing up.
 This is located in the tank’s outlet tee and is responsible for extra filtration of the wastewater that enters the system.
 By removing extra particles from wastewater, the effluent filter helps to prevent these materials from clogging the absorption field and causing it to fail prematurely.
 You may clean it yourself by spraying it with a hose, or you can ask your maintenance provider to clean it for you if you prefer.

-See also: How Often Do U Need To Pump Septic Tank?
-(Perfect answer)
+See also: How Long Do Septic Tank Tablets?
+(Correct answer)

 Tank